Primary CNS Lymphoma Treatment (PDQ®)–Patient Version

 - Having a weakened immune system may increase the risk of developing primary CNS lymphoma.

-- Tests that examine the eyes, brain, and spinal cord are used to detect (find) and diagnose primary CNS lymphoma.
+- Tests that examine the eyes, brain, and spinal cord are used to diagnose primary CNS lymphoma.

 - Certain factors affect prognosis (chance of recovery) and treatment options.